yumzhang/Opensearch-python-DSL/README.md

-# This project is for ELK-python-DSL learning
+# This project is for Opensearch-python learning